Christian-DAntonio/ChristiansBookStoreW23/README.txt

  3:03
  More projects within the project?
 LOL!
 But I got them in without error with a bit of assistance from another classmate.
  3:21
- Just downlaoded the rRelational and SQL server packages.
+ Just downlaoded the relational and SQL server packages.
+ 3:46
+ After alot of trouble with the other 3 projects, I finally got them to work properly.
+I had the wrong version when makin the the other 3 projects. almost done.